 I love the buffalo check pattern but never thought about painting it on home decor or even furniture.
-The pattern itself looked so complicated to me.
-Thank goodness for crafty talented friends like Tammy Graves with Rustic Orchard Home.
+The pattern itself looks so complicated but thank goodness for crafty talented friend Tammy Graves with Rustic Orchard Home for showing me how.
 In this video, she showed me how easily paint a buffalo check pattern on a board using a painting technique without even taping it off.
 It’s a bit rustic but it still looks amazing and it will be the perfect addition for my front porch decor.
 A classic pattern that can be used through all four seasons.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.